algebananazzzzz/planear/docs/RELEASING.md

 ## Automatic Release Process

-Planear uses GitHub Actions to automatically create tags and releases when changes are merged to `main`.
+Planear uses GitHub Actions to automatically create tags and releases when the VERSION file is updated on `main`.

 ### How It Works

 1. **Developer updates VERSION file** with new semantic version
-2. **Developer updates CHANGELOG.md** with release notes
-3. **Changes merged to main** via pull request
+2. **Changes merged to main** via pull request
-4. **GitHub Actions automatically**:
+3. **GitHub Actions automatically**:
-   - Detects VERSION file change
+   - Detects new VERSION on main branch
+   - Parses commits since last tag using conventional commits
+   - Generates changelog from commit messages
    - Creates git tag (e.g., `v1.0.1`)
-   - Creates GitHub release with changelog
+   - Creates GitHub release with auto-generated changelog
    - Tags are pushed to repository

+No CHANGELOG.md file updates needed—the release notes are generated from your commit messages!

 ### Release Steps for Developers